-Study shows medication errors lead to child fatalitiesJanuary 18th, 2013 in Pediatrics /
+Study shows medication errors lead to child fatalitiesJanuary 18, 2013 in Medicine & Health / Pediatrics

 (Medical Xpress)—Serious errors administering drugs to children are occurring frequently due to workload, distraction and ineffective communication, according to a new study exploring the relationship between the nursing work environment and the administering of pediatric medication.
 The study showed negligence was rarely to blame in these incidents.